Video: How to Unclog a Sink Drain

 In this article, we’ll show you how to unclog a sink, use a plunger and drain snake to clear up all but the most stubborn drain clogs.
 Plungers are sold at any hardware store or home center (lead photo).
 Those with larger rubber bells deliver more thrust, but most will work for kitchen drains.
 Be sure it has a stout handle so you can apply plenty of force as you learn how to unclog a sink.

 A drain snake (sometimes called a hand auger) ranges from cheap to inexpensive, depending on the size, length and turning mechanism.
-For all-around use, we recommend a 3/8-in.model that’s about 20 ft. long, like the one in Photo 6 (sold at hardware stores and home centers).
+For all-around use, the best drain snake is a 3/8-in.model that’s about 20 ft. long, like the one in Photo 6 (sold at hardware stores and home centers).
 It’s easy to turn down into the drain.
 But shorter, 1/4-in. types will work for most clogs too.
 In addition, keep several other items handy—a bucket or a plastic bin that fits under your drain, rubber gloves and a good flashlight.

 You can avoid most clogs and having to use a drain snake altogether by not abusing your kitchen drain line.
 Don’t overload your disposer with meat; foods high in starch, like pasta, potatoes and rice; or foods high in fiber, like celery and corn husks.
 Also, run plenty of cold water down the drain and let the disposer catch up after every cup of food you push into it.
 Never dump bacon grease or coffee grounds into the drain.
 If allowed to settle and cool, they solidify in the drain.